nxskok/pasias/docs/index.md

 variance (and the things that precede them), and need mainly an introduction of how to run them in R.

 STAC33 is an introduction to R and SAS for students who have a background in mathematical statistics.
 The way our courses are structured, these students have a strong mathematical background, but not very much experience in applications, which this course is designed to provide.
-The material covered is similar to STAC32, with a planned addition of some ideas in bootstrap and practical Bayesian statistics (these last two will eventually get questions here).
+The material covered is similar to STAC32, with a planned addition of some ideas in bootstrap and practical Bayesian statistics.
+There are some questions on these here.

 STAD29 is an overview of a number of advanced statistical methods.
 I start from regression and proceed to some regression-like methods